friedmanrivka/Darkweb-Scanner-API/README.md

-###### Darkweb Scanner API
+# Darkweb Scanner API
+## Overview
-#### OverviewThe Darkweb Scanner API allows users to search for domain-related data on the dark web using the IntelX API.
+The Darkweb Scanner API allows users to search for domain-related data on the dark web using the IntelX API.
 It includes endpoints for initiating a search and retrieving search results.
 #### Setup
 ### 1.Clone the Repository:
 git clone https://github.com/friedmanrivka/Darkweb-Scanner-API.git